Applying 'Deep ESG' to Asian Private Equity

 Date Written: February 12, 2020

-At this stage of Asia’s development there is a need, and an opportunity, to establish a validation methodology that better gauges levels of ESG implementation and sustainability aspirations in Asian private equity.
-International investors wanting radical improvement, and local private equity investors and stakeholders typically not holding similar expectations, have broadly led to the adoption of stopgap solutions that are a nod to ESG and sustainability concerns.
+At this stage of Asia's development there is a need, and an opportunity, to establish a validation methodology that better gauges levels of ESG implementation and sustainability aspirations in Asian private equity.
+Private equity, along with major public market and debt managers such as Blackrock, has adopted language that suggests a proactive approach to ESG management.
+Membership in UN PRI is one notable example of such proaction among private equity investors.
+But, at present, talk exceeds action and process-oriented ESG compliance far outstrips honest measurement of ESG baselines and any aim to pursue investments that tangibly contribute to SDG goals.
 A taxonomy of common approaches to ESG investment practices in Asian private equity is presented and their shortcomings described.

 Keywords: Private Equity, Asia, ESG, Environmental, Social, Governance, SDG, Sustainable Development Goals, Deep ESG, Sustainable Investment, Impact Investment, Sustainability